 |Comment moderation is lacking entirely.
 Replying requires extra steps.||There are many powerful plugins that automatically clean up spam comments for you.|

-I hope this Blogger vs WordPress comparison will help you avoid starting on the wrong blogging platform, which is one of the most common mistakes newbie bloggers make.
+My sincere hope is that this Blogger vs WordPress comparison will help you avoid starting on the wrong blogging platform, which is one of the most common mistakes newbie bloggers make.

 Following, let’s have a closer look at all the advantages and disadvantages of both Blogger and WordPress have.